mgaur10/csa-fw-microsegmentation/README.md

 ```

 If you get Error: "Provider produced inconsistent final plan", then re-run the below commands to complete the deployment.
 ```
 terraform apply
 ```

-**Note:** All the other variables are given a default value.
-If you wish to change, update the corresponding variables in the variable.tf file.
+**Note:** All the other variables are give a default value.
+If you wish to change, update the corresponding variables in variable.tf file.